-Q2: Are your novels read as a whole class?
+Q2: Do you read novels as whole class novels?
 In literature circles or book clubs?
 In class?
 Or for homework?

 - We read 3 novels per year together and students read 1-2 novels per quarter independently.
 We have time for silent sustained reading in class

-- Whole class and literature circles, class time
+- Whole class novels and literature circles, class time

 - Students read novels in class, in book club groups and self-select independent reading novels